izivkov/CasioGShockSmartSync/README.md

 # Casio G-Shock Smart Sync

-## Announcements

-1. You might have noticed the app icon has changed along with some other minor visual changes.
-Google Play Store has issued a policy violation against the app for **Impersonation**, most likely brought by Casio.
-I will not comment on the merits, but to fully comply, I would have to remove all references to G-Shock.
-Obviously, I cannot do that, and I have appealed.
-However, there is a good chance the app will be removed from the Play Store.
-It will still be available on F-DROID, and I will build APKs for download here on GitHub.

-2. ***Note:*** *Starting from version v21.4, we have temporarily disabled automatic translation because it is causing instability for some users who are unable to access Google Services.
-We will reintroduce it once we are able to resolve the issue.*

 ## What is it?
 I think we can do better than the official Casio G-Shock App!
 This app provides the following extra features: